-Hot buttered toast shining with zesty yellow lemon curd is a real treat, especially at tea time, and here we’ve made things a bit more grown up with our easy microwave gin lemon curd.
+Hot buttered toast shining with zesty yellow lemon curd is a real treat, especially at tea time.
+Here we’ve made things a bit more grown up with our easy microwave gin lemon curd.
 The juniper flavours of the gin work well with the lemon; unsurprising, as lemon is such a classic garnish for gin drinks, a similar idea to whisky marmalade.
-The secret to lemon curd is not to over sweeten it; we far prefer a spread with a noticeably (but not overpoweringly) acid edge rather than an over sweet, over set commercial spread.
+The secret to lemon curd is not to over sweeten it; we far prefer a spread with a noticeably (but not overpoweringly) acid edge.
+It’s so much better than an over-sweet, over-set commercial version.

-Lemon curd became popular during the Victorian age – something to do with plentiful supplies of sugar the country house orangery where citrus fruit could be grown.
-Unlike jam curd doesn’t really keep that well without a fridge so you do need to make it in smaller quantities.
-It can be frozen, but given that it’s so easy to make with a microwave, it’s probably easier to just whip up a small batch as and when you feel the craving for homemade lemon curd.
+Lemon curd became popular during the Victorian age.
+Perhaps this was something to do with plentiful supplies of sugar and the country house orangery where citrus fruit could at last be grown locally.
+Unlike jam, curd doesn’t keep indefinitely, so you do need to make it in smaller quantities and keep it in the fridge.
+It can be frozen, of course.
+It’s so easy to make with a microwave, however, that it’s probably easier to just whip up a small batch whenever you want homemade lemon curd.

-If you don’t want the gin then just leave it out, adding a little more lemon juice, or maybe for an extra lemony treat add a little limoncello in its place!
+If you don’t want the gin then just leave it out.
+Add a little more lemon juice instead, or maybe for an extra lemony treat, try a little limoncello in its place!

-Fruit curds are one of those things that seem a lot more difficult to make before you’ve had a go.
-But making them in the microwave makes the process far easier.
-No bain-marie, no need to watch and stir constantly.
-Simply bung the ingredients into a bowl, zap it for a few minutes, take it out, stir, and if needed zap it again.
-If, once cooled, it’s not set to your satisfaction, pop it back for another go.
+Fruit curds are one of those things that can sound intimidating, but they are easy to make.
+Using the microwave makes the process far easier.
+No bain-marie, no need to watch and stir constantly, and this recipe uses whole eggs so there is no messing about separating them.
+Simply bung the ingredients into a bowl and zap it for a few minutes.
+Then take it out, stir, and if needed zap it again.
+If the cooled curd does not set to your satisfaction, pop it back for another go.

-As with making a traditional egg custard the curd thickens slowly during cooking but will only achieve its final consistency when cool (although unlike a custard this microwave lemon curd uses whole eggs rather than just the yolks).
-You can test during the cooking process by seeing how it coats the back of a spoon or spatula; if you clear a stripe down the back of the spoon with your finger, when the curd is ready it will stay clear and not be quickly re-covered with runny curd.
+As with a traditional egg custard, the curd thickens slowly during cooking and will only achieve its final consistency when cool.
+You can test during the cooking process by checking how it coats the back of a spoon or spatula.
+Clear a stripe down the back of the spoon with your finger.
+If the curd is ready, the strip will stay clear and not be quickly re-covered with runny curd.

 Once made, transfer the curd into clean jars that have been sterilized in a hot oven for a few minutes.
 If using Kilner jars with rubber seals, boil the seals in plenty of water.
 Let the filled jars cool, and then keep in the fridge.
-The curd will keep for up to a month; if it lasts that long, or freeze it.
+The curd will keep for up to a month (if it lasts that long!), or you can freeze it.

 - zest of 3 lemons (finely grated)

-Stir in the gin and cook for a further minute.
+- Stir in the gin and cook for a further minute or two until thick.

-Strain through a sieve into small sterilised jars.
+- Strain through a sieve into small sterilized jars.
 Seal.